Empanada Dough

 • Pour in the 1/2 cup water and egg and stir together until it forms a clumpy dough.

 • Transfer the dough out onto a counter dusted with flour.
 Press the dough together until it forms a ball.
 If dough feels too dry, add a little extra water (up to 3/4 cup total) to the dough.
 Knead the dough for about 5 minutes.
-(You can use a stand mixer to knead the dough.)
+To save time and effort, you can also use a stand mixer to knead the dough!

-• Cut the dough into 22 to 25, 1.5-ounce pieces.
+• Cut the dough into 22 to 25, 1.5 oz pieces.
 Roll each piece into a ball.
-Roll each ball out evenly into 5 to 6-inch circles with a rolling pin on a lightly flat surface dusted with flour.
-(You can also place the dough ball between parchment paper and then roll flat.)
+Roll each ball out evenly into 5 to 6-inch circles with a rolling pin on a lightly flat surface dusted with flour or for ease, use a tortilla press!
+You can also place the dough ball between parchment paper and then roll flat.

 Fill, Fold and Cook

 • Fill and Fold: Add 2 to 3 tablespoons of filling to the center of each empanada round and pinch the edges together.
 Use a fork (or empanada press) to press the edges together.
 To form a classic empanada design, press and twist the edges of dough together with your hands.
-(See video below for a visual of the folding technique.)
+See the video below for a visual of the folding technique.

 • Fry: Add about 1 inch of oil to a deep sided skillet over medium-high heat.
 Fry 2 to 3 empanadas in the hot oil on each side, until golden brown.
 Remember the filling is already cooked, you are only cooking the empanada dough.